syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/how-to-perform-ocr-for-a-pdf-document-using-net-Core.md

 {% endhighlight %}

-8.A default controller with name HomeController.cs gets added on creation of ASP.NET Core project.
+8.A default controller with name HomeController.cs is added to the creation of ASP.NET Core project.
 Include the following namespaces in that HomeController.cs file.
 {% tabs %}

 {% highlight c# tabtitle="C#" %}